Everything we put on our skin penetrates through the skin into our blood and our body, and thus into our whole circulation.

 That is why we do not want to apply something on our skin, what we would never eat or drink.

-What are the differences between the skin, body and haircare?
+What are the differences between eco, organic, natural?

-Sadly most skin, body & haircare products, made mainly of chemical ingredients.
+Sadly most commercial skin, body & haircare products, made mainly of chemical ingredients.

 Here are the most important facts and differences of organic, natural eco and vegan skin, body & haircare products and cosmetics.